For Nonprofits

 The Worcester Neighborhood Arts and Creativity Grant supports small-scale, resident and artist led projects that activate neighborhoods through arts, culture, and creative expression.
 This program is designed to fund ideas that respond to a clearly identified community need and use creativity as a tool to strengthen connection, belonging, and neighborhood identity.

-Unlike festivals or large public events, funded projects should be intimate, place-based, and deeply rooted in local context.
-Projects may be temporary, experimental, or pilot initiatives that test new ways of engaging neighbors through the arts.
+Unlike festivals or large public events, funded projects should be small scale, place-based, and deeply rooted in local context.
+Projects may be temporary, experimental, or pilot initiatives that test new ways of engaging neighbors and community members through the arts.

 This program prioritizes projects that are accessible, community driven, and led by those who live, work, or create in Worcester neighborhoods.